Paranormal Phenomena: Unexplained and Spooky Mysteries

 Kuldevtas.

 Popularly known as Detās or Devtās, they are the deceased forefathers of a household.
-They protect the children of that particular house from diseases, failures, and setbacks.
-Keeping the Kuldevtas happy is key to a healthy and happy life.
+They protect their descendants (children of that particular house) from diseases, setbacks, and misfortune.
+Elders say that keeping the Kuldevtas happy is the key to a healthy and happy life.

 Now, here’s the thing:

-Most families in villages build small temples for their Kuldevtas, but such temples inside the house are considered inauspicious.
-And so, these tiny structures are maintained far away from homes—built with five bricks.
+That’s why folks maintain these tiny structures far away from homes—built with five bricks.
 (See the picture above.
 It’s the temple of our Kuldevtas).

 Sunday is considered Kuldevtas’ day.
-And to honor them, some households prepare “Kheer” (खीर) (a sweet pudding made with rice, milk, sugar, and dried fruits).
+Some households prepare “Kheer” (खीर) (a sweet pudding made with rice, milk, sugar, and dried fruits) on most Sundays.
+The lady of the house offers the Kheer to the Kuldevtas and then distributes the rest of it among the family and neighbors as “prasad.”

-(Also, the newly married couple is forbidden to make love unless this ritual is performed.)
+The couple is forbidden to make love unless they perform this ritual.

 During the Wedding